MoeAbdelKader/tabpfn-wrapper/README.md

 ## Goal

-The primary goal is to allow users to interact with the TabPFN API for training (`fit`) and prediction (`predict`) without directly managing or exposing their TabPFN access token on every request.
+The primary goal is to allow users to interact with the TabPFN API for training (`fit`) and prediction (`predict`) via a RESTful API, allowing agnostic use of TabPFN via any programming language that can make HTTP requests.
 Users register their TabPFN token once with this service and receive a service-specific API key for subsequent interactions.

 ## Tech Stack